Zubbek/RevUp-Rental/ReadMe.md

 # RevUp-Rental

-It is a web application which is still beeing developed.
-I am using Java, Spring Boot, Angular, Docker adn postgreSQL.
+It is a web application.
+I used Java, Spring Boot, Angular, Docker adn postgreSQL.
-The main pourpose of this app is to lern more about Java and Angular as it is my first attempt to use Framework in building app.
+The main pourpose of this app was to lern more about Java and Angular as it was my first attempt to use Framework in building app.

 ## Tech Stack